 They are very small (a few centimetres), purple-pink and semi-transparent, which makes it very difficult to see them in the water.

-However, they don´t “attack” swimmers, but are carried by sea currents and are quite easy to avoid, as long as there aren´t too many.
+They don´t “attack” swimmers, but are carried by sea currents and are quite easy to avoid, as long as there aren´t too many.

-You have to swim very gently, moving away from it very slowly and trying to avoid it, and nothing will happen.
+You have to swim very gently, moving away from it very slowly and trying to avoid it, and nothing should happen.
 If you swim faster with violent movements, you´ll attract its thin tentacles towards your body and get stung.
 Almost fifty percent of jellyfish stings are produced by panic.

 In urban beaches all along the coast of Malaga there are flags indicating the status of the sea and the presence of jellyfish.
 In these areas there is also usually a lifeguard if you have been stung by a jellyfish.